ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 * **Match:**  Only recognize an area on the screen that is exactly the same as the one selected during screen capture
-* **Color:**  Match a region that has the same color (within a given tolerance determined by OpenCV) as the area selected in the screen capture, regardless of its exact shape
+* **Color:**  Match a selection or subselection that has the same color, but tolerate different pixels
 * **Shape:**  Match the same shape as the contours of the object in the screen capture region, regardless of its color